 Wireless Bridge Kits

 What is a wireless bridge?
 Long story short, it’s a wireless link between two or more locations.
-Sometimes called a point to point wireless bridge or a point to multi-point wireless bridge and many things in between.
-Basically it’s faster easier and cheaper than running a long ethernet cable.
+Sometimes called a point-to-point wireless bridge or a point-to-multi-point wireless bridge, and many things in between.
+It’s faster, easier, and cheaper than running a long ethernet cable.
 You can share your Internet with all of your buildings without having to dig trenches and run wire!
-Finally the Internet in the shop and the guest house.
+Finally, the Internet in the shop and the guest house.

-We offer three Wireless Bridge Kits we call them Hempler Speed Kits as we have done all the hard configuration work for you, speeding up your project and getting your remote location online fast!
-Each pair is expertly configured in WDS Transparent Bridge Mode with a randomly generated unique WPA Key.
-Once they are connected the remote building is now on your local network.
+We have done all the hard configuration work for you, speeding up your project and getting your remote location online fast!
+Each pair is expertly configured in WDS Transparent Bridge Mode with a randomly generated unique WPA Key and randomly generated SSID.
+Once they are connected, the remote building is now on your local network.

-The key thing to determine which Hempler Speed Kit is right for you is what your line of sight is.
-Line of sight can get complicated but basically if each transmitter can see each other with nothing in between then you have a clear line of sight.
+The key thing to determining which wireless bridge kit is right for you is what your line of sight is.
+Line of sight can get complicated, but, if each transmitter can see the other with nothing in between, then you have a clear line of sight.
 Now, there is a little more to it than that, but we are keeping this basic.

-Use this table to determine which Hempler Speed Kit is best for your line of sight conditions.
-Remember that the closer the transmitters are to each other the less of a factor, line of sight will be and the easier the wireless bridge will link.
+Use this table to determine which wireless bridge kit is best for your line of sight conditions.
+Remember that the closer the transmitters are to each other, the less of a factor, the line of sight will be, and the easier the wireless bridge will link.